 Cynthia Emiry Roy joined Regional Hospice and Home Care of Western CT as President & CEO in 2007.
-She has grown the organization form a small business to a $16 million corporation.
+She has grown the organization from a small business to a $16 million corporation.
 Cynthia previously worked with the New York City Chapter of the Alzheimer’s Association and the Buoniconti Fund, the fundraising arm of the Miami Project to Cure Paralysis.
 Cynthia completed her clinical internship training at St. Vincent’s Psychiatric Hospital.
 While at Columbia University, she also worked with the United Nations, non-government organization, International Committee on Aging.

 Cynthia received a master’s degree in science majoring in social work from Columbia University and a bachelor’s degree in science from Boston University.
 Cynthia holds an accreditation as both a home case manager and hospice administrator.